Buscus111/pockemon_api/README.md

+1. Clone project and go to pockemon_api/client;
-1. To install all dependencies use "yarn"
+2. To install all dependencies use "yarn";
-2. "yarn start" to run project;
+3. "yarn start" to run project;